awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-refresh-sql-command.md

 + UNION ALL when it occurs in a subquery and an aggregate function or a GROUP BY clause is present in the query\.
 + Aggregate functions: AVG, MEDIAN, PERCENTILE\_CONT, LISTAGG, STDDEV\_SAMP, STDDEV\_POP, APPROXIMATE COUNT, APPROXIMATE PERCENTILE, and bitwise aggregate functions\.
 **Note**
 The COUNT and SUM aggregate functions are supported\.
+The MIN and MAX aggregate functions are also supported\.
 + DISTINCT aggregate functions, such as DISTINCT COUNT, DISTINCT SUM, and so on\.
 + Window functions\.
 + A query that uses temporary tables for query optimization, such as optimizing common subexpressions\.